qudini/front-end-test/readme.md

 You’re free to use any 3rd party library or framework if you can justify the need.

+If some reason you are not able to run the project on your local machine you can use https://codesandbox.io/p/sandbox/r49ypl

 ## Submission
 The completed project should be shared via a public `Github` repo.